SSS Monthly Contribution in 2024: Table, Calculation, Benefits & Payment Guide

 The total contribution rate for SSS premiums is 14% of the SSS member’s Monthly Salary Credit (MSC).
 You can find the MSC on the contribution table after determining the member’s correct Range of Compensation or salary bracket.
 To select the proper Range of Compensation, match where your monthly salary coincides.
 However, there are differences in computing the total contribution.

-Regular Employers and Employees
+Regular employers and employees

 The total monthly contribution (TMC) with a salary bracket below ₱20,250.00 can be computed using this formula: